JSegundo/blog/outstatic/content/posts/my-framework-for-using-ai-tools-productively-without-compromising-code-quality.md

 **example fix a bug in a React component**.
 The first suggestion “worked,” but it silently removed a piece of state logic that broke another part of the app two pages away.
 Looked fine at first glance—but I only caught it because I tested around.

-&nbsp;

 ### 2. Planning and Context

-- When approaching complex tasks like feature implementation or big refactors, ask to break it into smaller tasks first.
+- When approaching complex tasks like feature implementation or big refactors, ask to break it into 'independently testable steps'.
+This way you can test one by one instead of generating 200 new lines of code through 6 files and having no idea why it's not working.\
+  **When doing this, literally prompt to NOT GENERATE ANY CODE!**
 - Generate MD documents about implementation plans, what's been implemented, guidelines, folder structures.
 - Keep MD files with common LLM mistakes and project patterns: